How to Farm Chia Coin, the New Storage-Based Cryptocurrency

 If you've previously generated plots, you could import the folder here, but your key has to match the key used for generating plots.
 If you were to gain access to someone else's plot files somehow, without the key they'd do you no good.
 Again, don't lose your key — or share it online!
 Hit the Add a Plot button, though.

 Here's where the 'magic' happens.
-We've specified six concurrent plots, with a ten minute delay between each plot starting.
+We've specified six concurrent k=32 plots, with a ten minute delay between each plot starting.
 That should result in roughly a ten minute delay between plots finishing, which should be enough time for the program to move a finished plot to the final directory.

 The Temporary Directory will be your big and fast SSD drive.
 You could try for a smaller delay between plots starting, but six concurrent plots will certainly put a decent load on most SSDs.
 Note also that Chia says it needs 239 GiB of temporary storage per plot — it's not clear (to us) if that's in addition to the 101.4 GiB for the final plot, but the amount of used space definitely fluctuates during the course of plot creation.